thegrill/grill/docs/source/environment_variables.rst

         .. image:: images/layerstack_composition_svg.jpg

-If you come across any reason to inspect images as SVG, please reach out on GitHub as this will help assess if this should be removed or better integrated beyond an env variable.
+If you come across any reason to inspect images as SVG, please reach out on GitHub as this will help assess if this should be removed or better integrated beyond an environment variable.

 GRILL_SVG_VIEW_AS_PIXMAP
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Enable this with a boolean value to load SVG images as pixmaps (thus avoiding use of ``QtWebEngine``):
+Enable this with a boolean value to load SVG images as ``QPixmap`` (thus avoiding use of ``QtWebEngine``):

 .. tab:: GRILL_SVG_VIEW_AS_PIXMAP=0